Rates are valid from September 2019 to April 2020

 This trip starts and ends at EcoCamp Patagonia

-The weather in Patagonia can be difficult to predict and deal with at times.
-We reserve the right to change the order of the days in any itinerary at the discretion of the trip guide and based on operational considerations.
-The trip guide can modify, change or eliminate part of the itinerary based on safety/weather considerations.
+The weather in Patagonia can be difficult to predict.
+We reserve the right to change the order of the days in any itinerary at the discretion of the trip guide based upon operational considerations.
+The trip guide can modify, change or eliminate part of the itinerary based on these considerations.

-In Torres del Paine and throughout Patagonia transport is in minivans that normally seat from 8 to 14 people.
-Pick up / Drop off times are shown on the Weekly Transfer Board.
-These times are approximate and will be confirmed locally by our operations team.
+In Torres del Paine and throughout Patagonia, transportation is in minivans that seat 8 to 14 people.
+Pick-up/drop-off times are shown on the Weekly Transfer Board.
+These times are approximate and will be confirmed by our local operations team.
 An exclusive toll-free emergency number will be available for anyone needing additional support while they are in Chile.

-The vast unbroken stretch of ocean to the west and south of the South American continent leaves the Patagonian Andes very exposed to winds that circle the Antarctic landmass.
-In addition, the strong marine influence and the affect of the Southern Patagonia Ice field make the weather hard to predict.
-In spring or early summer fine weather may deteriorate almost without warning, bringing rain and even snow.
-Even in summer (December to March) you should come prepared to find strong cold winds (up to 130km/hr) and rainfall.
-The summer’s average temperature is 11ºC/52ºF (24ºCmax, 2ºC min).
-However, just as quickly as the weather turns nasty, it can become lovely and sunny.
-So come prepared for all types of weather!
+The vast unbroken stretch of ocean to the west and south of the South American continent leaves the Patagonian Andes very exposed to the saturated winds that circle the Antarctic landmass.
+Fine weather may deteriorate almost without warning, bringing rain and even snow.
+Even in summer (December to March) you should come prepared to find cold- strong winds (up to 130 km/hr) and rainfall.
+Summer’s average temperature is 11ºC (52ºF), ranging between 2 to 24ºC (35 to 75ºF).

-Passengers need to be prepared for summer and winter, all at once.
-Essential equipment includes a one day backpack (10liters - to carry camera, glasses, rain coat, etc), trekking or hiking boots, extra shoes for evenings or in case other pairs get wet, waterproof jacket, two pairs of woolen socks, fleece jacket or sweater, shorts or comfortable loose pants, sun protection (glasses, hat, lip balm and screen) and optional capilene underwear for the upper and lower body.
-US$ in cash for buying extra drinks/snacks or souvenirs in Torres del Paine NP.
+Guests need to be prepared for all seasons in one day.
+We recommend a day backpack (10 liters - to carry your camera, glasses, raincoat, etc), trekking or hiking boots, extra shoes for evenings or in case other pairs get wet, waterproof jacket, 2 pairs of socks, fleece jacket or sweater, shorts or comfortable loose pants, sun protection (glasses, hat, lip balm and screen) and optional underwear for the upper and lower body.
+Also bring cash to buy extra drinks,snacks or souvenirs in Torres del Paine National Park.